karimov-dilyorbek/karimov-dilyorbek/README.md

 ---

+### 📖  Learning now

+**Next.js** and improving my frontend architecture skills

 ### 🚀 About Me

 - 🔭 Currently working on a private restaurant project with a team
-- 🌱 Learning **Next.js** and improving my frontend architecture skills
+-
 - 💬 Ask me about **React, HTML, CSS, JavaScript, Tailwind CSS**
+-
 - ⚡ Passionate about clean UI, responsive design, and performance optimization

 ---